When formatting a citation in APA style, pay particular attention to italics, punctuation, indentation, and capitalization.

 Scholarly Article (with multiple authors):

-Note: Do not set off the title of the article with quotes, italics, underlines, or capital letters (except for the first word, proper names or after a colon).
-Italicize the title of the journal and capitalize all words in the title of the journal.
-This sample includes the volume number (28), which is italicized to set it off from the page numbers.
+Note: This sample includes the volume number (28), which is italicized to set it off from the page numbers.
 There is no issue number in this example because the journal is paginated by volume.
 Provide the DOI when available for electronic documents.
 If a DOI is not available for a scholarly article retrieved online, you should supply the URL of the journal's homepage (NOT the URL from the database).
 Note authors' names, indentations, spare use of capital letters, page numbers, and use of periods and commas.